Legally Reviewed by Frank Marsalisi on August 12, 2026

 Avoid Riding in Bad Weather

 Due to our year-round great temperature, riders here in Florida can ride nearly year-round.
 We hardly ever deal with snow and sleet as they do up north.
 Nonetheless, we do get bad weather that can still affect your riding plans in the Sunshine State.
-You should avoid riding in bad weather, including rains, high wind advisories, and thunderstorms, at all costs as motorcyclists are especially vulnerable to injuries during adverse weather conditions.
+You should avoid riding in bad weather, including rains, high wind advisories, and thunderstorms, at all costs, as motorcyclists are especially vulnerable to injuries during adverse weather conditions.
+If you do get caught out, our guide on motorcycling in rainy, wet weather covers how to handle it safely.

 Wear a Motorcycle Helmet